-Classes take place in a lovely 5th-floor walk up in SoHo.
+Classes take place in a lovely 5th-floor walk-up in SoHo.
 (Regulars often joke that it’s a workout just to get there.)
 Inside, tutus hang from the ceiling above the posh dressing room.
 (Think: claw-foot velvet benches, dressing room mirrors, and the like.)

-Ballet Beautiful is also one of the most transformative workouts in the city in turns of yielding actual results.
+Ballet Beautiful is also one of the most transformative workouts in the city in terms of yielding actual results.
 Talk to someone who has been and they’ll surely tell you that their thighs were slimmer after just one class.
 Another subtle detail we love is that there are always fresh flowers in the studio.

 SLT is so freaking hard!
-Short for “Strengthen-Lengthen-Tone”, these megaformer workouts take place on what looks like a glorified Pilates reformer of death.
+Short for “Strengthen-Lengthen-Tone”, these Megaformer workouts take place on what looks like a glorified Pilates reformer of death.
 Just kidding; not death.
 But holy smokes, workout junkies are in for a treat!
 SLT workouts are a mix of weight-bearing Pilates exercises, plyometrics, cardio, and resistance training.

-Classes at the Brooklyn, Cobble Hill, Park Slope, and Long Island City SLT studios last 50 grueling minutes.
+Otherwise, classes at the Brooklyn, Cobble Hill, Park Slope, and Long Island City SLT studios last 50 grueling minutes on the Megaformer.
 The burn will make you understand the company’s credo, “You don’t need more time.
 You need more intensity.”

 Sound Therapy Yoga at Humming Puppy

 During each class in their low-lit studio, a singing bowl “hums” in the background.
 The exact frequency of this white noise ranges between 7.83 hz and 40 hz.
 This is called the “Schumann Resonance,” and it induces deep relaxation.
 Exposure to this sound helps yogis de-stimulate and zen out during their practice.

 Body by Simone

 There’s a reason why a host of models, actors, and pop stars all swear by Body By Simone, which is frequently featured on extreme weight loss shows like Revenge Body.
 Simone De La Rue’s dance-inspired cardio program yields major results, burning for each client an approximated 900 calories an hour.

 Classes last 1 hour and are super fun!
 And like all dance-inspired workouts, the music makes it feel like you’re just dancing rather than working out.
 But rest assured: you’ll feel it in those little interstitial muscles the next day.

 Dogpound for Personalized Training

 Exclusive?
 Yes.
 Expensive?
 Yes.
 Unsurprisingly, many celebrities go to Dogpound when they’re looking to get in shape for, say, their next Calvin Klein ad campaign.
 From Queer Eye‘s Antoni Porowski to various Victoria’s Secret models, Dogpound personal training tailors every workout to your specific goals and needs.
-Dogpound a state-of-the-art gym with dedicated personal trainers; the only way to workout here is with a personal trainer.
+Dogpound is a state-of-the-art gym with dedicated personal trainers; the only way to work out here is with a personal trainer.